Guide for PicManager: Image Uploader

 Specify your settings for compression, file format conversion, resize type, or enable automatic compression to optimize images daily based on your preferences.

-Upload images in bulk and assign them to your products.
+Upload images and videos in bulk and assign them to your products.

 • Product Variants